 If you are a non-complying student at a government school, there are different consequences depending on whether you are at Primary School or Secondary School.

 You may be prevented from attending any activity where the school is represented (inter- school sports carnival) or prevented from attending or participating in any school activity which is not an essential part of your education (e.g. excursions, incursions, etc.).

-You may be committing a breach of school discipline and subject to the school’s discipline procedure (see our fact sheet, ‘School: Breaches of school discipline’), such as being restricted in participation in a school activity or activities, or detention (but not suspension).
-You will, however not be prevented from attending or participating in any school activity which is an essential part of your education.
+You may be committing a breach of school discipline and subject to the school’s discipline procedure such as being restricted in participation in a school activity or activities, or detention (but not suspension or exclusion).
+You will, however, not be prevented from attending or participating in any school activity which is an essential part of your education.

 If your personal presentation is likely to pose a risk to your safety or that of anyone else participating in the school activity, the Principal has the power to prevent you from participating in that activity.
 This may be because of the particular footwear or headwear you are wearing, the length of your hair, your hairstyle, your jewellery, your fingernails, or other adornments you are wearing such as rings, studs or other things attached to your body.
 This action can be taken if you do not remove the item, even if you are otherwise complying with the school’s dress code.